Wrong Move: Critical reception

 Filmmaker Wim Wenders received the German Film Award for Best Direction for Wrong Move.

 In 2008, Chris Petit of The Guardian said initial reaction to Wrong Move was that "it felt talky and clotted, but now looks among the best of the work and much more considered than the popular Wings of Desire (1987)".
 Critic Richard Brody writes in The New Yorker that Wrong Move is one of Wenders' best films, calling it a virtual documentary of West German sights and moods.
 Dave Kehr, writing for the Chicago Reader, states that "it's Wenders's most dour film, and the grim tone takes its toll.
 There is, though, a solid and disturbing talent at work here".
 Jonathan Romney calls it "a film dense with philosophizing and speechifying, and the most thoroughly literary of all Wenders's films".
 TV Guide states that Wrong Move is "engaging" because of Wenders' direction, in spite of its emotional distance and unsympathetic characters.

-However, Time Out wrote that Wrong Move was unusual for Wenders' filmography, finding fault in Handke's screenplay.
+Time Out wrote that Wrong Move was unusual for Wenders' filmography, finding fault in Handke's screenplay.
 Evaluating how it fitted into the "Road Movie trilogy", The A.V.
 Club asserts "it's unlikely that anyone saw Wenders' next film, Wrong Move, as any sort of sequel to Alice, spiritual or otherwise".
 The A.V.
 Club goes on to suggest that in being "far uglier and more depressive than the trilogy's bookends", it "perhaps serves as a necessary corrective to the other two films, suggesting as it does that there's no escaping one's own inner nature".